-As a developmental psychologist and member of the International Positive Psychology Association (IPPA), my work recognizes the natural and manifest potential of youth.
+As a developmental psychologist, my work and research recognizes the natural and manifest potential of youth.
 While parents and schools are often quick to blame each other when children fail to thrive, it is time for a change in perspective.
 Why?
-Because the decisions about parenting, educating, and mentoring children depends a great deal on how we think about youth development, how we define success, and what questions we ask of ourselves.
+Because the decisions about parenting, educating, and mentoring children depends a great deal on how we think about positive youth development, how we define success, and what questions we ask of ourselves.

 Asking Different Questions Changes the Conversation